 It is the largest competition of American wines in the world.
 Each year, they select winners in more than a hundred category from more than 5,000 entries.
 The wines are submitted and tasted in January, with the winners being announced a few weeks before the public tasting event.

 This wine tasting event is once again at the Festival Pavilion at the Fort Mason Center.
-Advanced tickets are $60 (after December 31) and they are $80 at the door (although they usually sell out early).
+Click here for more details and to buy your tickets today!

 Head over to the Fort Mason Center on Thursday, February 27th for this year's Napa vs Sonoma Wine Showdown.
 This popular event puts these two Northern California Neighbors in a face-off to see which one has the best wines.